owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source1_image_2.md

 title: Image_№2_from_Source1
 media_type: image

-_title: Mocking Bird Article from Penny Magazine
+_title: 'The Mocking-Bird' from Penny Magazine
 description: from the November 16, 1832, issue of Penny Magazine
 creator: The Society for the Diffusion of Useful Knowledge
 _date: Unknown